-Take an Architecture Tour
+Take a Mumbai Architecture Tour

 Mumbai boasts a fascinating mix of neoclassical, Victorian Gothic, Indo-Saracenic, and Art Deco buildings (sometimes with multiple styles blended into one).